-5.7.1.2 Position of home switches
+5.6.1.2 Position of home switches

-If the Auto Zero DROs when homed checkbox then the axis DROs will be set to the Reference/Home Switch location values defined on the Config>State dialog (rather than actual Zero)
+If the Auto Zero checkbox is checked then the axis DROs will be set to the Reference/Home Switch location values defined in the Home Off. column (rather than actual Zero).
+This can be useful to minimise homing time on a very large and slow axis.